 Best Linear Alternatives in 2026

 Looking for a free or open-source alternative to Linear?
 We compared the top project-management tools to help you find the right fit.
-Purpose-built for planning and building products with AI agents.
-Streamline issues, sprints, and product roadmaps.
+Linear is a purpose-built tool for planning and building products with AI agents.
+It streamlines issues, sprints, and product roadmaps for modern software teams.

 Top Linear Alternatives